-During the three months ended June 30, 2020, the Company applied for and was approved for a PPP Loan totaling USD\$1,529,179 from the U.S. Small Business Administration under the Paycheck Protection Program.
-The PPP Loan will be forgiven if certain conditions are met (including the funds being used for eligible payroll and rent expenses during the eligibility period) and a loan forgiveness application is completed.
-Any ineligible portion of the PPP Loan will otherwise carry interest of 1% and will be repayable over a two-year term.
-The Company also applied and was approved for funding of \$387,276 to date under the Canada Emergency Wage Subsidy Program.
-The Company also received funds from other subsidy programs of \$46,408 during the three months ended June 30, 2020.
-The Company recognizes government grants when there is a reasonable assurance that it will comply with the conditions required to qualify for the grant, and that the grant will be received.
-The majority of these programs have been reflected in the Company's third quarter financial statements and any remaining amounts as of June 30, 2020 were deferred and recorded as a liability until the criteria is met.
+During the year ended September 30, 2020, the Company applied for and was approved for a United States Paycheck Protection Program loan ("Loan") totaling \$1,523,829 from the US Small Business Administration under the US Paycheck Protection Program.
+The Loan will be forgiven if certain conditions are met (including the funds being used for eligible payroll and rent expenses during the eligibility period) and a loan forgiveness application is completed.
+Any ineligible portion of the PPP will otherwise carrry interest of 1% and will be repayable over a two-year term.
+The Company also applied and was approved for funding of \$520,500 to date under the Canadian Emergency Wage Subsidy Program ("CEWS").
+The Company also received funds from other subsidy programs of \$102,845 during the year ended September 30, 2020.
+Subsequent to year end, the company applied for, and received, \$190,196 in subsequent CEWS assistance which is in addition to the amounts received during the year.
+The Company will also continue to assess subsidies and programs that are ongoing or made available in the future.